30.3. Use contrary to law

 Similarly, the Reserve Bank of Australia holds copyright in relation to Australian banknotes and has issued guidance on acceptable use of its imagery.
 Included in the conditions are requirements that the reproductions must not be capable of misleading people to believe they are genuine banknotes and must not be changed or distorted in an inappropriate or derogatory manner or used in an inappropriate or offensive context.
 The Reserve Bank of Australia does not grant approval for specific reproductions or images and reserves the right to object to any use considered in contravention of its guidelines on acceptable use.

-It is an offence under the Crimes (Currency) Act 1981 (Cth) s 6 to make any article that resembles Australian currency including both coins and paper money.
+It is an offence under the Crimes (Currency) Act 1981 section 6 to make any article that resembles Australian currency including both coins and paper money.
 Under section 19, it is an offence to design, make, print or distribute material that so resembles current paper money as to be capable of misleading a person to believe that it is current paper money.
-However, consent may be sought under s 19(2) for the use of such material.
+However, consent may be sought under section 19(2) for the use of such material.

 Amended Reasons